upranav13/upranav13.github.io/science-art/models-methods-concepts.md

 ---

-## Closing Note

-These works sit at the intersection of **research and visual storytelling**, using illustration and design to clarify biological ideas and to celebrate the beauty of experimental work itself.
+These works reflect my interest in using **illustration and design as tools for scientific communication**, turning biological concepts, experimental methods, and research ideas into clear and engaging visuals.